css566/css566.github.io/_posts/2016-05-10-Managing_Distributed_Teams.md

 <h3>Build “The A Team“</h3>

-Team to give better quality and better productivity, synergy within team members is very important.
+In order to have the highest quality possible and better productivity, synergy within the team is very important.
 Often, there are various challenges but this is the most important factor.
-Team members with same frequency have always lead to successful projects.
+Team members on the same frequency usually leads to successful projects.

 <h3>Set Expectations/Roles within the team</h3>
 Team members should always work towards same goal.
-In our case, it is delivering the highest quality product from us.
-Team managers/leads should let each and every team members what role they are going to play in the project and there responsibility.
+In our case, it is delivering the highest quality product.
+Team managers/leads should let each and every team member know what role they are going to play in the project and their responsibility.

 <h3>Be Transparent within the team</h3>
-Being transparent keeps all the team members in same page which helps to reach goal together.
+Being transparent keeps all the team members on same page, which helps reach their goals collectively.

 <h3>Communicate often within the team</h3>
-Because team is distributed communication is very important factor.
-Having daily calls with leads and with team if required.
-It is always necessary within the team there is willingness to learn, share and communicate with their peers.
+Since the team is distributed, communication is a very important factor, such as having daily calls with leads and with team if required.
+It is always necessary within the team to have a willingness to learn, share and communicate with peers.

 <h3>Status Reporting to the team</h3>
-Each and every tea m should share their status report to let us distributed team members know the progress.
-That will help them to carry out the tasks remaining.
+Each and every team should share their status reports to let distributed team members know the progress, which will help them to carry out the tasks remaining.

 <h3>Setting up Video conferences</h3>
 If not daily or weekly, there should be monthly video conferences to help team to know whom they are working with especially if the team is distributed.